 In the meantime, it leaves you free to do normal life things like shower, cook, or yes, poop in peace.

 Those are all really difficult to do with a kid sucking your boob.
 Trust me, I’ve done them all.

-Oh sure, you could have your husband feed the baby expressed milk, but that means you need to wake up to pump those leaky boobs or risk mastitis.
+You could have your partner feed the baby expressed milk, but that means you need to wake up to pump those leaky boobs or risk mastitis.